SongZhizhai/EasyNOMP/README.md

 EasyNOMP, BootNOMP and NOMP are preferences.
 The only way EasyNOMP differs from BootNOMP is the added documentation.
 All fixes, features, and patches will be shared with both [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal).

 **If you've installed EasyNOMP because you want the bug fixes and patches that I (LeshaCat) make, you have installed it for the wrong reason.
 Go install the parent projects.
 I will be working for them as well, and pushing the fixes, features, and changes to them as soon as they are completed.**

+While I am open to a takeover with the original developers consent, I am not open to hostile takeovers of projects which I am friendly with and share source code.

 -------
 ### Features